-At the Annual Meeting, eight Directors are to be elected for terms of one year each.
-All eight Directors are currently serving as Directors and are standing for re-election.
-The nominees have agreed to be named in this proxy statement and have indicated a readiness to continue to serve if elected.
+At the Annual Meeting, ten Directors are to be elected for terms of one year each.
+Messrs.
+Cramton and Mas, who were appointed to the Board of Directors on March 1, 2017 and will stand for election at the Annual Meeting, were identified by a third-party search firm engaged by the Nominating and Corporate Governance Committee to assist in identifying potential Directors.
+All other incumbent Directors are standing for re-election.
+All nominees have agreed to be named in this proxy statement and have indicated a readiness to continue to serve if elected.
 The Nominating and Corporate Governance Committee of our Board of Directors has determined that each of the nominees qualifies for election under its criteria for evaluation of directors and has recommended that each of the candidates be nominated for election.
 If any nominee becomes unable to serve before the Annual Meeting, shares represented by proxy may be voted for a substitute designated by the Board of Directors, unless a contrary instruction is noted on the proxy.
-The Board of Directors has no reason to believe that any of the nominees will become unavailable.
-As detailed under "Corporate Governance - Director Independence" below, the Board of Directors has affirmatively determined that each of the nominees, other than Messrs.
+The Board of Directors has no reason to believe that any of the nominees, other than Messrs.
 Helmerich and Lindsay, qualifies as "independent" as that term is defined under the rules of the New York Stock Exchange ("NYSE") and the SEC, as well as our Corporate Governance Guidelines.